yao-laboratory/MotifCluster/README.md

 ### Input:
 input file: eg.fimo.tsv,
 input parameter: 1.chrome name.
-                 2.You can define which folder you wanna put the output results in. eg. chr16 's fimo.tsv file:
+                 2.You can define which folder you want to put the output results in. eg. chr16 's fimo.tsv file:
 ```
     motif		NC_000016.9	122369	122379	+	12.8	1.53e-07	0.0699	GGCCCCGGCCC